 Below I provide 3 proven tricks that make managing large, complex programs much easier:

 Examples and step-by-step implementation steps are given as well.

 Does your business have multiple local brick and mortar businesses?
 If so, you probably want to implement local business listings.
-If you have many campaigns, and even separate accounts for each local business, it will take you days to add local business listings within the AdWords UI.
-AdWords Editor to the rescue!
+If you have many campaigns, and even separate accounts for each local business, it will take you days to add local business listings within the Google Ads UI.
+Google Ads Editor to the rescue!

 Here is the non-manual way you can add local business listings to multiple campaigns:

-AdWords labels can be a great way to organize and manage huge AdWords accounts.
+Google Ads labels can be a great way to organize and manage huge Google Ads accounts.
 Your campaigns are probably already organized by business product or service, or target audience.
 Labels provide a secondary level of organization.

-Similar to an email inbox where you can apply different labels/folders to categories of mail, you can label campaigns, ad groups, keywords, and ads within AdWords.
+Similar to an email inbox where you can apply different labels/folders to categories of mail, you can label campaigns, ad groups, keywords, and ads within Google Ads.